Diimoo/callosum/deployment/terraform/modules/aws/README.md

-# Onyx AWS modules
+# Callosum AWS modules

 ## Overview
-This directory contains Terraform modules to provision the core AWS infrastructure for Onyx:
+This directory contains Terraform modules to provision the core AWS infrastructure for Callosum:

 - `vpc`: Creates a VPC with public/private subnets sized for EKS
 - `eks`: Provisions an Amazon EKS cluster, essential addons (EBS CSI, metrics server, cluster autoscaler), and optional IRSA for S3 access
 - `postgres`: Creates an Amazon RDS for PostgreSQL instance and returns a connection URL
 - `redis`: Creates an ElastiCache for Redis replication group
 - `s3`: Creates an S3 bucket and locks access to a provided S3 VPC endpoint
-- `onyx`: A higher-level composition that wires the above modules together for a complete, opinionated stack
+- `callosum`: A higher-level composition that wires the above modules together for a complete, opinionated stack

-Use the `onyx` module if you want a working EKS + Postgres + Redis + S3 stack with sane defaults.
+Use the `callosum` module if you want a working EKS + Postgres + Redis + S3 stack with sane defaults.
 Use the individual modules if you need more granular control.

 ## Quickstart (copy/paste)
 The snippet below shows a minimal working example that:
 - Sets up providers
 - Waits for EKS to be ready
 - Configures `kubernetes` and `helm` providers against the created cluster
-- Provisions the full Onyx AWS stack via the `onyx` module
+- Provisions the full Callosum AWS stack via the `callosum` module

 ```hcl
 locals {